WorkflowsCI/prose-test/.github/ISSUE_TEMPLATE/Epic/A-simple-task.md

 #### Sighted person using a mouth stick

 - [ ] Can any Drag and Drop functionality also be achieved through a simple mouse click?
-- [ ] For any time based events, animations or dynamic interactive content, can the timing be adjusted or (ideally) disabled?
+- [ ] For any time based events, are there controls to either adjust the timing or (ideally) disable it?

 #### Sighted person using voice control

 - [ ] Do all interactive elements have visible text labels?

+#### Sighted person with ADHD using a screen reader

+- [ ] If all images/videos/animations/icons/colors were removed, does the design still make sense?
+- [ ] What visual content cannot be removed and will require text alternatives?
+- [ ] Do animations and dynamic interactive content include controls to pause, stop or hide them?

 #### Visually impaired person using screen magnification

-- [ ] How does the page look in portrait orientation for Mobile at 320px wide?
+- [ ] How does the page look at `1280 x 768px` and zoomed to `400%`?
+- [ ] Are there any modals, dialogs, overlays or notifications?
+If so, how do they look at this magnification?
-- [ ] Are there any components that would require horizontal scrolling at this width?
+- [ ] Are there any components that would require horizontal scrolling?
 Are there any alternatives?

-#### Visually impaired person using a screen reader

-- [ ] If all images/videos/icons/colors were removed, does the design still make sense?
-- [ ] Which images/videos/icons/visual content cannot be removed and will require text alternatives?

 #### Deaf person using a keyboard

 - [ ] Is there content that contains audio?
 If yes, are there viewable text-based alternatives?
-- [ ] Are there collections of repeating content we can add skip links too?
+- [ ] Are there collections of repeating content we can add skip links to?
 - [ ] Is there content revealed only on hover?
 Can it be displayed another way?
 Or is there an existing pattern that shows how to access it with a keyboard?
-- [ ] Are there any pop-ups, overlays, or notifications that will impact the user workflow, and where we might need to plan the path of the focus indicator?
+- [ ] Are there any components that use gesture or motion based interactions?
+If so, what are the equivalent methods to achieve the same interactions with a keyboard?